RAIRLab/Parallel-Verifier/README.md

 ```
 More on Args:
 * VerifierAlg and LayerMapAlg are optional but if one is included, the other must be as well
-* VerifierAlg values
+* VerifierAlg values:
-  * Alpha - The Sp2022 version that uses markings and marking matrices.
+  * Alpha - The broken Sp2022 version that uses markings and marking matrices.
 A layer mapper must be passed in, but it will not be used.
   * Original - a worse version that passes extra data rather than using an MPI reduce
   * NoOpt - non-optimized MPI implementation with no balancing
   * LoadBalance - load balancing optimizations implementation
 * LayerMapAlg values
-* OzSerial - Recursive DP O(n) layer mapping algo run on each rank
+  * Serial - Recursive DP O(n) layer mapping algo run on each rank
   * MPI - MPI parallel D(n) layer mapping algo

 ## Project Layout
 * `.github` : github actions for testing proofs